-So far, we have seen single parameter type classes, where the parameter is of type Type.
-In general, there can be any number (greater than 0) of parameters, and the parameters can have any type.
+So far, we have seen single parameter interfaces, where the parameter is of type Type.
+In general, there can be any number of parameters (even zero), and the parameters can have any type.
 If the type of the parameter is not Type, we need to give an explicit type declaration.
-For example, the Functor class is defined in the library:
+For example, the Functor interface is defined in the prelude:

 '''

-class Functor (f : Type -> Type) where
+interface Functor (f : Type -> Type) where

 map : (m : a -> b) -> f a -> f b

 '''